-Our board-certified cardiologists specialize in a number of interventional services to diagnose and treat heart and vascular conditions.
+Our board-certified cardiologists specialize in a number of interventional services to diagnose and treat heart and vascular conditions in both adult and pediatric patients.

 A treatment for rapid or irregular heart rhythm.
 A small electric shock is given to the heart muscle in attempt to restore normal rhythm.
 This is done under sedation.